elihickey/wsl_setup/README.md

     1. Script Execution Policy (yes to all)
     2. Ubuntu will prompt for new user and password - remember what you enter here!
 5. Connect Cisco Any Connect VPN
-6. In ubuntu confirm you have internet access with a command like ping google.com
+6. In ubuntu confirm you have internet access with a linux command like `ping google.com`

 ## Data Connect Developer Prerequisites